radius-project/bicep-types-aws/artifacts/bicep/aws/aws.mediapackagev2/default/types.md

 * **Url**: string (Required): <p>The URL of the API Gateway proxy that you set up to talk to your key server.
 The API Gateway proxy must reside in the same AWS Region as MediaPackage and must start with https://.</p>
          <p>The following example shows a URL: <code>https://1wm2dx1f33.execute-api.us-west-2.amazonaws.com/SpekeSample/copyProtection</code>
          </p>

+## StartTag
+### Properties
+* **Precise**: bool: <p>Specify the value for PRECISE within your EXT-X-START tag.
+Leave blank, or choose false, to use the default value NO. Choose yes to use the value YES.</p>
+* **TimeOffset**: int (Required): <p>Specify the value for TIME-OFFSET within your EXT-X-START tag.
+Enter a signed floating point value which, if positive, must be less than the configured manifest duration minus three times the configured segment target duration.
+If negative, the absolute value must be larger than three times the configured segment target duration, and the absolute value must be smaller than the configured manifest duration.</p>

 ## Tag
 ### Properties